woocommerce/features/readme.txt

 * Enhance the "woothemes_features_html" filter.
 * Make sure to use the_content() if there is no custom excerpt.
 * Add support for ordering by "rand" to the widget.
+* Allow the "size" parameter to receive an array of dimensions.

 = 1.2.1 =
 * 2012-11-29